Welcome to QtBinder!¶

 models with an emphasis on transparency and flexibility.
 The core is the

-class that automatically wraps a QObject
+Binder class that automatically wraps a QObject and exposes its properties,

 signals, and slots as traits.
-Subclasses of a particular Binder
+Subclasses of a particular Binder can add

 traits and methods to customize the widget and expose useful patterns of